-Following the Investigation, the University shall, through designated "Decision Makers," conduct a Live Hearing.
+Following the Investigation, unless the parties submit to a voluntary information resolution process, the University shall, through designated "Decision Makers," conduct a Live Hearing.
 The Live Hearing may, at either the University's discretion or the request of the parties, be held with the parties physically present in the same geographic location, or in separate rooms of the same location or different locations with technology enabling the Decision Makers and parties to simultaneously see and hear the proceeding.